 Although these groups share many similarities, they each have their own distinct heritage, language, cultural practices and spiritual beliefs.

 Today in Canada, we are coming to grips with the turbulent and frequently unjust history that has existed between Indigenous peoples and European settlers.
-Many have adopted the current Black Lives Matter protests to highlight ongoing inequalities faced by Indigenous communities, including inadequate access to fresh water and poor educational and healthcare opportunities.
 Mental health is of course a key concern in many indigenous communities, and we stand by those calling for improved access to care and for systemic causes of poor health to be addressed.

 We are proud to work alongside our partners BANAC to improve care for Indigenous members of our community, and we will continue to look for options to directly address the mental health concerns of this population.